Noncommutative Choquet theory: Acknowledgements

 \section{Acknowledgements}

-We thank Ben Passer, Gregory Patchell and Eli Shamovich for their feedback during the writing of this paper.
-We also thank Bojan Magajna, Tatiana Shulman, Adam Skalski for various helpful comments and corrections.
+The authors thank Ben Passer, Adam Humeniuk, Gregory Patchell and Eli Shamovich for their feedback during the writing of this paper.
+They also thank Bojan Magajna and the working group at IMPAN run by Tatiana Shulman and Adam Skalski for a number of helpful comments and corrections.
+They also thank the referee for a careful reading and a number of useful comments.